Leroy Leblanc: Music and career

 In 1932, his career started when he played guitar with Joe Falcon and Amedee Breaux.
 Later, in 1935, he would create the band known as the "Rayne-Bo Ramblers" which started as the backup band for Nathan Abshire and played regularly at the OST Club in Rayne.
 The band featured people such as "Rang Tang Bully" Joe Werner, Harry Choates, Oran "Doc" Guidry, Nathan Abshire and many more.
 By 1940, he and Harry recorded their first hit, "La Veuve de la Coulee".
 In 1941, the band split up and Happy joined Leo Soileau's "Rhythm Boys".
 Later, he would tour with Tex Ritter and appear on the world-famous Louisiana Hayride.

 By 1953, every morning on KVOL, Happy would play popular Cajun bands on his radio talk show.
-That same year, he would meet with John Pusateri, form the "Bayou Buckaroos", and record with Bella Records of San Jose.
+That same year, he would meet with John Pusateri, formed the "Bayou Buckaroos", and recorded with Bella Records of San Jose.
 In his later years, Happy Fats signed up with J. D. "Jay" Miller's "Reb Rebel Records".
 In 1966, he recorded popular segregationist tunes, including one entitled "Dear Mr. President".